rakotomandimby/deepseek-complete/README.md

+# Stuck development

+The development of this plugin is stuck on one technical point: having a decent suggestion acceptation algorithm and codebase.

+Suggestion acceptation is about dealing with cursor position, word replacement, space character handling (indentation),...

+Having a good plugin in that sense is not easy, and I am stuck on this.

 # Descritpion

 This plugin is a Neovim plugin that allows you to use the DeepSeek API to do do code completion in a Neovim buffer.